sap218/hugo-test/content/posts/the-phd.md

 Imposter syndrome was planted and settling in for the long haul.

 For the first month there was no desk for me and so I sat alone in the quiet working room.
-I felt quite isolated - I don't particularly blame anyone - it was just an unfortunate start.
+I felt quite isolated - this was just an unfortunate start to the PhD.
 But I *tried* to push forward: I read papers, followed tutorials ([infamous Pizza for ontologies](https://protegewiki.stanford.edu/wiki/Protege4Pizzas10Minutes "Protege tutorial for ontologies")), and playing around with a dataset.

 I wanted to prove that person wrong.
 I spent the first 9 months trying my best to impress.